This is the founding story of the Xiangqi.com Chinese Chess community.

 After not working for a salary for one year, and having two young kids at home, I decided that I needed to create a real company with greater revenue potential.
 Due to incredible luck, I stumbled into a contract to build ecommerce capabilities on Boston.com, and I thus created the company Boston Light Software.

 Because I then got busy with BLS, I handed my xiangqi.com website over to one of my graduate students to maintain.
 In trying to add a new feature, he ended up breaking the site, and I never had time to go back and fix it.

 I wonder to this day how many xiangqi players I would have if I had simply maintained the site for all these years.
 Having 100,000 players in China in 1997 was a big deal, since the Internet had not yet exploded in China.

 The site is currently in Beta form.
 The team logs in every Saturday at 9am ET (9pm China) to play, please join us and we can teach you the game.
-The official launch will be in January 2021, with a PR tour in China in April 2021.
+The official launch will be in February 2021, with a PR tour in China as soon as it is covid safe and convenient, hopefully Q4 2021.